Phonicmas/BiotechExpansionWarhammer40k/README.md

 2. Psycaster tree & abilities - ONGOING

 # TODO
-1. Set up Powers and tree for Vanilla Expanded Psycasts
+1. Set up Powers or Vanilla Expanded Psycasts
-2. Extend PsycasterPathDef into own class and override PawnCanUnlock for gene requirement

 # Planned Features:
-1. Psyker Gene for Biotech (Hopefully to be required for using Psycasts in this mod)
+1. Psyker Gene for Biotech is required for using Psycasts in this mod
 2. Psycast tree for Vanilla Expanded Psycasts
-3. All Space Marine gene-seeds
+3. All Space Marine gene-seeds & Primaris genes

 # Future Things?:
 1. Make more trees for the different psychic disciplines or for different psychic tiers?